August Treasury Budget

 Highlights

-• The Treasury Budget data are not seasonally adjusted so the May deficit cannot be compared to the April surplus of $258.4 billion.
+• The Treasury Budget data are not seasonally adjusted so the August deficit cannot be compared to the July deficit of $291.1.

 Key Factors

-• Individual Income Taxes were the largest source of receipts in May ($142 billion), followed by Social Insurance & Retirement Receipts ($134 billion).
+• Individual Income Taxes were the largest source of receipts in August ($153 billion), followed by Social Insurance & Retirement Receipts ($134 billion).
+Customs Duties brought in $30 billion, bringing the fiscal year-to-date total to $165 billion.

 Big Picture